osisoft/OCS-Docs/Documentation/SequentialDataStore/Units_of_Measure.md

 ## `Get Quantities Access Control List`

-Get the default Quantities ACL.
+Get the default ACL for the Quantities collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**